Skip main navigation

 The modification and derivative fields of the attribution builder will only be relevant to a small number of cases:

 • Use the modifications field if you have made any changes to the CC licenced material, like cropping, resizing or recolouring.
-If you need to make modifications to material with a NoDerivatives licence (BY-ND or BY-NC-ND), see the Creative Commons website.
+If you need to make modifications to material with a NoDerivatives licence (BY-ND or BY-NC-ND), check the Creative Commons website.

 • Use the derivative field when the CC licenced material is a derivative of another work.
 You will know it is a derivative of another work if the original material is marked with this information.